About Us » Job Opportunities

 |Positions||Status||Descriptions and Requirements|

-Starting in August 2013; Starting pay is $12.00/hour.
-This position is expected to work a minimum of 10 hours per week while classes are in session; however, the hours are flexible.
+Starting in January 2016; Starting pay is $12.00/hour.
+This position is expected to work 10 hours per week while classes are in session; however, the hours are flexible.
 We prefer students who have the availability to continue employment as long as they are a CU student.
-First-year and sophomore students are also encouraged to apply.
+First-year and sophomore students are strongly encouraged to apply.

 For more information on the position and to apply please click here.